typestruck/merochat/README.md

 * Zero tolerance for bots, spammers or perverts

-A note on naming: mero is short for _melancia_, the Portuguese word for watermelon.
+A note on naming: mero is the Guarani word for melon.
 Hence the fruit theming.

 ### Contributing